SFPC/sfpc.github.io/content/faq.md

 <dd>Sessions of the school vary in length.
 Our Spring 2014 will be a two week intensive.
 We are also planning a ten week fall session.</dd>
 <dl>
 <dt>Where will the school be located?</dt>
 <dd>In the fall of 2013, we were located in Downtown Brooklyn, New York at the Metropolitan Exchange.
-In the spring of 2014, we are planning to find home in New York City. </dd>
+In the spring of 2014, we will be located in Manhattan </dd>
 <dl>
 <dt>Can Non-US Citizen apply?</dt>
 <dd>Yes!
 We are designing one session to be 10 week in order to accommodate International students visiting with a visitor visa.</dd>